delphix/lab-guides/oracle-admin/instr_auto2.md

 If not already connected, connect to your Delphix Engine as Delphix Admin.

-1. Navigate to Manage -\&gt; Environments Page
+1. Navigate to Manage -> Environments Page
 2. Select the Source Environment and click on the Databases Tab.
 3. Scroll down to find the home /u01/app/oracle/product/12.2.0/dbhome\_1
 4. Clickon Discover CDB to discover the PDB&#39;s in the CDB